Seeed-Studio/wiki-documents/docs/Sensor/mmWave_radar_sensor/Radar_MR24HPC1.md

 ## Troubleshooting

-### **FAQ1: Can this Sensor detect more than one person at a time in the same environment?**
+### FAQ 1: Can this Sensor detect more than one person at a time in the same environment?

 > A: Not available.
 This Sensor can only be used on a single living object.
 If more than one person or animal is in the monitoring range, this will have an effect on the results of the monitoring.

-### FAQ2: Why can't I see anything in the serial monitor with the XIAO ESP32C3?
+### FAQ 2: Why can't I see anything in the serial monitor with the XIAO ESP32C3?

 > XIAO ESP32C3 serial port function is not quite consistent with the general Arduino hardware, and using Serial1 directly may cause the USB serial port not to work.
 For related application cases, please go to the [Serial chapter of XIAO ESP32C3](https://wiki.seeedstudio.com/XIAO_ESP32C3_Pin_Multiplexing/#serial) for details.